-Evidence of Political Influence, 1804-1862
+Evidence of Political Influence, 1835-1862

-The 2007 PF discussion of the petitioner's evidence for the years 1835 to 1862 is divided under two time periods (1776-1848 and 1848-1861).
-The PF did not include a separate discussion of the time period from 1804 to 1835, but comments from the JPA interested party addressed the issue of political authority or influence among the Indians of SJC Mission from 1804 to 1900.
-Considering that the PF identified a tribe at SJC in 1834, the discussion of the evidence for the FD will combine the evidence from 1804-1862.
-The 1863-1900 period will be discussed later in this finding.
+The 2007 PF discussion of the petitioner's evidence for the years 1835 to 1862 is divided under two time periods (1776-1848 and 1848-1861).54 Considering that the PF identified a tribe at SJC in 1834, and no new evidence was submitted for the time period before 1834, the discussion of the evidence for the FD will combine the evidence from 1835-1862.

 The 2007 PF discussion of the evidence in the record stated that, after 1834, many of the Indians appear to have left the mission, although some did stay in the area.
 The Mexican government attempted to establish a pueblo de indios, but this attempt failed as more Indians left the former mission, and those who remained became increasingly dissatisfied with the administrators.
-The record contained one example of a 1839 petition by SJC Indian José Delfin on behalf of the other Indians at the SJC Mission, but is silent as to any political influence or authority exercised by, or on behalf of, a remaining group of SJC Indians still living near the former mission between 1841 and 1848 (JBA PF 2007, 133-134).
+The record contained one example of a 1839 petition by SJC Indian José Delfin on behalf of the other Indians at the SJC Mission, but is silent as to any political influence or authority exercised by, or on behalf of, a remaining group of SJC Indians still living near the former mission between 1841 and 1848 (JBB PF 2007, 135-135).
 The record contains no examples of formal or informal political authority or influence among the named SJC Indian ancestors of the current petitioning group living in SJC during this period.
-The record included no examples of elections, appointments, or formal or informal leadership among the petitioner's ancestors during this period.
-(JBA PF 2007, 137)
+The record includes no example of elections, appointments, or formal or informal leadership among the petitioner's ancestors during this period (JBB PF 2007, 139).

-In response, the petitioner submitted a number of new analyses of information already in the record, such as ecclesiastical records from the Mission at San Juan Capistrano and other missions, Mexican census records, US Federal census records, and the California State census of 1852.
-The petitioner indicated that its researchers tried to locate additional primary or secondary documentation believed to be important to the case, but were unable to do so (Grabowski 3/12/2009, 12).
+The record for the FD includes a number of new analyses of information already in the record, such as ecclesiastical records from the Mission at San Juan Capistrano and other missions, Mexican census records, US Federal census records, and the California State census of 1852.